NightBlobby/N.I.R.A/README.md

 - ⏰ **Timer and Alarm Management**: Enables setting, managing, and customizing timers and alarms.
 - 💡 **Gemini Model Integration**: Utilizes the Gemini API Model for extensive knowledge with minimal GPU strain on lower-end devices.
 - 🧠 **Natural Language Processing (NLP)**: Leverages `nltk`, `sklearn`, and Gemini for advanced NLP and intent classification.
-- 📱🔍 **Bluetooth and NFC Scanning**: Detects and interacts with nearby Bluetooth and NFC devices (feature may vary).
 - 📚 **Dictionary and Thesaurus**: Offers word definitions and synonyms through `PyDictionary`.
 - 💱 **Currency Conversion**: Converts currencies with `forex-python` for financial management.
 - 📰 **News Retrieval**: Keeps users updated with top news headlines via the NewsAPI.